Johnson: No 10's customs plans 'crazy'

 - A 'highly streamlined' customs arrangement - This would minimise customs checks rather than getting rid of them altogether, by using new technologies and things like trusted trader schemes, which could allow companies to pay duties in bulk every few months rather than every time their goods cross a border

 - A customs partnership - This would remove the need for new customs checks at the border.
-The UK would collect tariffs set by the EU customs union on goods coming into the UK on behalf of the EU.
+The UK would collect tariffs set by the EU customs union on goods coming into the UK.
 If those goods didn't leave the UK and UK tariffs on them were lower, companies could then claim back the difference.

-Last week the Brexit sub committee met to discuss the options but failed to agree on a new model.
+No 10 says an annual payment would be made to balance the value of the tariffs collected by the UK for goods which ended up in the EU and the value of the goods which came via the EU but ended up in the UK

+Liberal Democrat leader Sir Vince Cable said: "Yet again this Tory government is demonstrating to the Europeans who are negotiating with them that they are internally divided."

+Former Tory attorney general Dominic Grieve said Mr Johnson's decision to speak out was "regrettable", telling BBC Radio 4's The World at One: "I don't think he is in any way inhibited by normal propriety in government."